-Muhammad Ali Jinnah (Urdu: محمد علی جناح Sindhi: محمد علي جناح About this sound Audio (help·info); December 25, 1876 – September 11, 1948) was a 20th century lawyer, politician, statesman and the founder of Pakistan.
+Muhammad Ali Jinnah (Urdu: محمد علی جناح Sindhi: محمد علي جناح Audio (help·info); December 25, 1876 – September 11, 1948) was a 20th century lawyer, politician, statesman and the founder of Pakistan.
 He is popularly and officially known in Pakistan as Quaid-e-Azam (Urdu: قائد اعظم — "Great Leader") and Baba-e-Qaum (بابائے قوم) ("Father of the Nation").

 Jinnah served as leader of the All-India Muslim League from 1913 until Pakistan's independence on August 14, 1947, and as Pakistan's first Governor-General from August 15, 1947 until his death on September 11, 1948.
 Jinnah rose to prominence in the Indian National Congress initially expounding ideas of Hindu-MuslimLucknow Pact between the Muslim League and the Indian National Congress; he also became a key leader in the All India Home Rule League.
 He proposed a fourteen-point constitutional reform plan to safeguard the political rights of Muslims in a self-governing India. unity and helping shape the 1916